Esporte Clube Taubaté: History

 The idea of founding a football club in Taubaté appeared when the football fans José Pedro de Oliveira, Jayme Tindal and Frederico Livrero had a meeting at Associação Comercial, and they decided to study the viability of founding a football club in the city.
 At that meeting they decided that the name of the club would be Sport Club Taubaté.

 On October 25, 1914, the colors of the club were chosen: blue and white.
 On November 1, 1914, the club was founded as Sport Club Taubaté.

 First match

 The first match of the club was on December 25, 1914, against AA Palmeiras at Estádio da Praça Monsenhor Silva Barros (known also as Campo do Bosque) in Taubaté.
 The match ended with a defeat by 1–6.
 The players of Taubaté were Paulinho, Luiz Simi, Paiva; Synésio, Sérgio Areão, Hugo; Paulo Silva, Waldemiro, Renato Granadeiro (captain), Abreu and Jacinto.
 Irito also played.

-Titles

-The club won the following titles: